python-debpkgr does not structure Repositories correcly (in some case)

 The reason we can still synchronize debian security is because <Releasefile.component> happens to be "update/stretch" while <plain_component> is "stetch".
 (Two wrongs do make a right...)

 However the downstream repository in pulp will have a different structure than the upstream Debian repository, making it impossible to reuse this downstream repository as a new upstream repository.
 In other words, pulp to pulp synchronization is broken.

 Account for components with an extra path prefix

 The components in the repo metadata object ('Release' file) may be prefixed.
 This prefix must be stripped from certain comparisons.
 See also: https://wiki.debian.org/DebianRepository/Format#Components

-#1 Updated by quba42 about 2 years ago
+#1 Updated by quba42 over 2 years ago

 I now have a pull request to resolve this issue: